mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 `--readable_model` is identical to `-f`, except that the model is output in a human readable format.

 `--invert_hash` is similar to `--readable_model`, but the model is output in a more human readable format with feature names followed by weights, instead of hash indexes and weights.
 Note that running vw with `--invert_hash` is **much slower** and needs much **more memory**.
 Feature names are not stored in the cache files (so if `-c` is on and the cache file exists and you want to use `--invert_hash`, either delete the cache or use `-k` to do it automatically).
 For multi-pass learning (where `-c` is necessary), it is recommended to first train the model without `--invert_hash` and then do another run with no learning (`-t`) which will just read the previously created binary model (`-i my.model`) and store it in human-readable format (`--invert_hash my.invert_hash`).

+`--audit_regressor` mode works like `--invert_hash` but designed to has much smaller RAM usage overhead.
+To use it you shall perform two steps.
+Firstly, train your model as usual and save your regressor with `-f`.
+Secondly, test your model against same dataset that was used for training with additional of `--audit_regressor result_file` to command line.
+Technically, it loads regressor and prints out feature details when it's encountered in dataset for a first time.
+Thus second step may be used on any dataset that contains same features.
+It also can't process features that has hash collisions - first one encountered will be printed out and the others ignored.
+If your model isn't too big you may prefer to use `--invert_hash` or `vw-varinfo` script for the same purpose.

 `--save_per_pass` saves the model after every pass over the data.
 This is useful for early stopping.